 When you are employed by someone else, they are responsible for following your preferences for tax withholding.
-If you’re a freelancer or self-employed, however, you have to take care of your taxes on your own.
-If you don’t set aside enough money for taxes from your freelance income, it’s like you didn’t withhold enough on your W-4 and you can accrue tax debt.
+If you’re an independent contractor or self-employed, however, you take care of your own taxes.
+Set aside enough money from your freelance income.
+If you don’t, you can accrue tax debt.

 The amount you need to set aside for taxes depends on how much you make.
 If you work full-time but also have a side gig, don’t assume that your W-4 will cover the taxes for both.
 Review how freelance taxes work to ensure you aren’t missing anything important.

-Check your withholding now before the end of the year!
+Should I check my withholding now before the end of the year?

-If your 2018 tax return didn’t turn out the way you had hoped, experts at Debt.com say that now is the perfect time to check your payroll tax withholding if you haven’t done so already since the new tax reform laws took effect last year.
-This is especially crucial if you owed more or less than you thought you would, experienced a big life change like a marriage or a child, or made any changes to your withholding last year.
-To find out if you need to speak with your employer about altering your tax withholding, use the Withholding Calculator from the IRS.
+If your 2023 tax return didn’t turn out the way you had hoped, experts at Debt.com recommend checking and possibly updating your payroll tax withholding.
+This is crucial if you owed more or less than you thought you would, experienced a significant life event, or made any changes to your withholding last year.